Who needs Messi? Fabian Ruiz & Spain underline outstanding potential with Under-21 Euros triumph | Goal.com

 It was a stunning strike yet, at the same time, wholly unsurprising, given the identity of the scorer.
 This, after all, is not just a player of great technique and extraordinary versatility.
 He also boasts what former Spain Luis Enrique previously described as a "beastly shot".

-Unfortunately for Germany, they had no answer to Fabian's demonstration of his deadly accuracy from distance and it was another swing of his left foot that ultimately proved decisive, with Alex Nubel failing to hold another effort from outside the area from the Spain midfielder, thus allowing the impressive Dani Olmo to nip in to score with a delightful dinked finish.
+Unfortunately for Germany, they had no answer to Fabian's demonstration of his deadly accuracy from distance and it was another swing of his left foot that ultimately proved decisive, with Nubel failing to hold a more speculative effort from the Spain midfielder, thus allowing the impressive Dani Olmo to nip in to score with a delightful dinked finish.

-The winner of the player of the tournament award then exited to a standing ovation and, almost inevitably, Spain looked vulnerable again, allowing Germany to set up an exciting finale thanks to a deflected effort from Nadiem Amiri.
+The winner of the player of the tournament award exited to a standing ovation soon after and, almost inevitably, Spain looked vulnerable again, allowing Germany to set up an exciting finale thanks to a deflected effort from Nadiem Amiri.

 La Rojita held on, though, to gain revenge for their defeat in the 2017 final in Poland, but Germany did themselves and their nation proud. |Not that their heroic effort offered much consolation to them at the full-time whistle; their devastation was understandable.